accelist/nextjs-starter/README.md

 - Enabled container builds on GitLab CI or GitHub CI

-- Enabled `className` intellisense in React components with Tailwind CSS
+- Enabled `className` IntelliSense in React components with Tailwind CSS

 - Enabled CSS-in-JS with Emotion